datastax/nodejs-driver/doc/features/tuning-policies/README.md

 ### Implementing a custom load-balancing policy

 The built-in policies in the Node.js driver cover most common use cases.
-In the rare case that you need to implement you own policy you can do it by inheriting from one of the existent policies or the abstract `LoadBalancingPolicy` class.
+In the rare case that you need to implement your own policy you can do it by inheriting from one of the existent policies or the abstract `LoadBalancingPolicy` class.

 You have to take into account that the same policy is used for all queries in order to yield the hosts in correct order.